Soft Pretzel and Beer CaramelsBy Brown Eyed Baker

-The Brown Eyed Baker is back sharing her recipe for a salty sweet treat that combines one of beer's favorite snacks with delicious homemade caramel.
+The Brown Eyed Baker is back sharing her recipe for soft pretzel and beer caramels made with your favorite Pilsener for a salty sweet treat.

-In a small saucepan, bring 1 cup of the beer to a simmer and cook until reduced and syrupy, about 20 minutes.
+- To make these beer caramels, in a small saucepan, bring 1 cup of Pilsener to a simmer and cook until reduced and syrupy, about 20 minutes.
 This will yield about 1 teaspoon of concentrated beer flavoring.
 Set aside.

-Continue to cook until a candy thermometer reaches 244°F (firm ball stage).
-When the correct temperature has been reached, stir in the ale reduction and remove from the heat.
+- Continue to cook until a candy thermometer reaches 244°F (firm ball stage).
+When the correct temperature has been reached, stir in the Pilsener reduction and remove from the heat.
 Pour into the prepared pan(s) and top with the pretzel rods.